NomsuBen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This 9-John_Doe script sets the mode of the file hello to this: The file hello will be in the working directory

 You are not allowed to use commas for this script
+This is 10-mirror_permissions script sets the mode of the file hello the same as olleh’s mode.

+The file hello will be in the working directory

+The file olleh will be in the working directory